 - Make sure that the air filter element is properly seated in the air filter case. - Never operate the engine with the air filter element removed.
 This will allow unfiltered air to enter the engine, causing rapid engine wear and possible engine damage.
 Additionally, operation without the air filter element will affect carburetor jetting with subsequent poor performance and possible engine overheating.

 Cleaning the spark arrester

 Be sure the exhaust pipe and muffler are cool before cleaning the spark arrester.

-1. Remove the bolts.

-- 1. Bolt

-- 2. Tailpipe

-- Remove the tailpipe by pulling it out of the muffler.
+- 1. Remove the tailpipe cover by removing the bolts. - 2.
+Remove the tailpipe by pulling it out of the muffler.